Yomag84/PHP-FFMpeg-laravel/README.md

 $waveform->save('waveform.png');
 ```

-If you want to get a waveform from a video, convert it in an audio file first.
+If you want to get a waveform from a video, convert it into an audio file first.

 ```php
 // Open your video file